marshki/adobe_installer/README.md

 - [ ] can access a networked file server; and

-- [ ] have an Adboe installer for `Mac OS X' clients.
+- [ ] have an Adboe installer for `macOS' clients.

 On your local client, compress the Adobe installer with, e.g.: